 Fostering a child is another topic covered in this section.
 There is expert advice provided about surrogacy.
 Find out what are the legal rights for a surrogate mother.

-APPLY TO ADOPT A CHILD: There are several options for child adoption in the UK.
-You can apply to adopt a child through your local council or through a voluntary adoption agency.
-If you use your council for child adoption, you should be at least 21 years old.
+There are several options for child adoption in the United Kingdom.
+You can apply to adopt a child through the council or through a voluntary adoption agency.

-Adoption, Fostering, and Surrogacy Laws in the United Kingdom
+Rules of Adoption, Fostering, and Surrogacy Laws in United Kingdom